ViktorDiy/FLSUN-V400-External-mount-rails/README.md

 All printed details that you need: <br/>
 ![image](https://github.com/ViktorDiy/FLSUN-V400-External-mount-rails/assets/147925158/2e6e647b-c3c6-4430-b8bd-782455eb305c)

-If you don't plane to do it with thread on top part like on picture below - at bottom and top will be the same details like on left part of the picture (I regretted not doing so :) ) <br/>
+If you don't plan to do it with thread on top part like on picture below - at bottom and top will be the same details like on left part of the picture (I regretted not doing so :) ) <br/>
 ![image](https://github.com/ViktorDiy/FLSUN-V400-External-mount-rails/assets/147925158/d6405969-0d34-407c-9bcc-9c32b49100a6)

 Bottom view:<br/>
 ![image](https://github.com/ViktorDiy/FLSUN-V400-External-mount-rails/assets/147925158/0b433fa3-f5dd-4d83-9bac-67b832bf89b8)

+And don't forget bolts washers for V400 legs at the bottom, where you do not plan to install the rails because of simmentry...